richardschoen/howtostuff/nodejs20_register.md

 ## You can also query to make sure the slave apps are set
 Run the following command: ```update-alternatives --query node```

 This should display each node version and it's slave apps (associated apps to the selected node version).

+This example shows node18 and node20 are installed.
 ```
 Alternative: /QOpenSys/pkgs/lib/nodejs18/bin/node
 Priority: 100